dovuofficial/dovu-offset-widget/README.md

 ## Example Button/Structure

 We will provide example brand assets to assist with integrating a DOVU offset button on your service.
-Currently you are free to use whatever styling you wish however we would prefer that you add the DOVU logo.
+Currently, you are free to use whatever styling you wish however we would prefer that you add the DOVU logo.

 The button and link will be dynamic and it will display to a consumer how much carbon they need to offset.